Alderley House: After Robert Blagden Hale

 Robert Blagden Hale married Anne Jane Holford in 1832 and they had five children.
 Their sons were Robert Hale (1834–1907) who later became a Major-General in the British military and Mathew Holford Hale (1835–1912) who became a colonel.
 Their daughters were Anne Hale (1833–1912), Georgina Hale (1836–1934) and Theodosia Hale (1838–1922).
 Of the five children only one (Anne) married and the other four lived at Alderley House for most of their lives.
 Anne, the eldest daughter, married Thomas Henry Sherwood in 1859.
 Robert Blagden Hale died in 1883 and his eldest son, Robert Hale, inherited Alderley House, with the two unmarried sisters Georgina and Theodosia, living with him.
 These living arrangements are mentioned by the artist A.S.
 Hartrick in his memoirs.
 Robert Hale died in 1907 and his younger brother Mathew inherited the house.
 Mathew died in 1912 and Anne Sherwood, his sister, then inherited.
 According to the terms of the will of their father she added the name Hale to her surname, becoming Anne Sherwood-Hale.
 She died in the same year, and her eldest son Thomas Edward Sherwood-Hale inherited.

 Thomas Edward Sherwood-Hale JP MBE (1861–1945) lived much of his life in New Zealand.
-After World War I, he moved into the house for a few years, but after that he resided at the nearby Mount House. which was also owned by the Hale family.
+After the First World War, he moved into the house for a few years, but after that he resided at the nearby Mount House. which was also owned by the Hale family.
 In about 1925 Alderley House was let to a Major Lionel Wynne-Wilson who ran it as a crammer.
-At the outbreak of World War II in 1939, the house was again empty and Rose Hill School was evacuated to it from Banstead in Surrey.
+At the outbreak of the Second World War in 1939, the house was again empty and Rose Hill School was evacuated to it from Banstead in Surrey.
 In the same year the late 10th-century will of Æthelgifu was discovered by James Fairhurst among material in one of the outbuildings.
 This document formed part of the literary effects of John Selden (1584–1654), of whose estate Sir Matthew Hale was both one of the executors and one of the beneficiaries.
 The school remained for the duration of the war and when Thomas Sherwood-Hale died in 1945, his son Robert Goodenough Sherwood-Hale inherited the house.
 Alderley House was subsequently made the permanent home for Rose Hill School, Alderley, with the school trustees purchasing the freehold in 1950.